Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Parameter inference and model selection on simulated signals

-The situation is notably different, however, for the case of our second injection.
+The situation is quite different for the case of our second injection.
 In this case, the choice of $\omega_0$ does significantly affect both the morphology and signal power of the waveform.
-As a consequence, Fig.~\ref{fig:14fPE} shows clear shifts of the posteriors for the total mass and the polarization angle when we recover the $\Psi_4$ injection with the $\delta^2 h_{\text{F}}$ templates, even these are not completely inconsistent with the rest.
-The situation is, however, more dramatic when evaluating the impact on the recovered log-likelihood and on model selection.
-The yellow distribution in right panel of Fig.~\ref{fig:logl} shows that the ``F'' templates (e.g. $(\delta^2 h_{\text{F}})$) fail to recover a significant from $\Psi_4$.
-This leads to a significant drop in the Bayes factor, as shown in Table~\ref{tab:injections}, that can change qualitative conclusions concerning model selection.
-Finally, as expected, injecting any of the ``F'' waveforms leads to a significant drop of the power present in the injection and, therefore, on the recovered power and Bayes factor.
+As a consequence, Fig.~\ref{fig:14fPE} shows clear shifts of the posteriors for the total mass and the polarization angle when we recover the $\Psi_4$ injection with the $\delta^2 h_{\text{F}}$ templates \textit{at an SNR of only 15}, even if these are not completely inconsistent with the others.
+Figure \ref{fig:pe_snr} shows, however, that such shifts bias the estimate of the total mass when the SNR is above 30.
+This turns even more dramatic when evaluating the impact on the recovered log-likelihood and on model selection.
+The yellow distribution in the right panel of Fig.~\ref{fig:logl} shows that the ``F'' templates (e.g. $(\delta^2 h_{\text{F}})$) fail to recover a significant amount of power from $\Psi_4$, therefore dramatically reducing the maximum log likelihood.
+This leads to a significant drop in the Bayes factor, as shown in Table~\ref{tab:injections}, that can change qualitative conclusions concerning model selection even when the SNR is only of 15.
+In fact, as we will show later, using $h_F$ templates has strong consequences for the analysis of S200114f.
+Finally, as expected, injecting any of the ``F'' waveforms leads to a significant drop in the power present in the injection and, therefore, in the recovered power and Bayes factor.

-\section{Results on real data: GW190521 as a boson-star merger}
+\section{Results on real data I: GW190521 as a boson-star merger}

 We now demonstrate our framework on real GW data.
 In Ref.~\cite{Bustillo:2021proca1} we performed parameter estimation and model selection on 4 seconds of data around the time of GW190521, comparing this event to a ``vanilla'' quasi-circular BBH model employed by the LIGO-Virgo-KAGRA (LVK) collaboration \cite{GW190521D} and to a set of numerical simulations for Proca star mergers.
 Here we reproduce this analysis both using the classical strain formalism and our new $\psi_4$-based framework.
 We obtain our $\Psi_4$ input data by applying the transformations in Eqs.~\eqref{eq:second_order_finite_difference} and \eqref{eq:psi4_psd} to the public strain data and the corresponding strain PSDs.